upcliujie/mesa/docs/gallium/screen.rst

 * ``PIPE_CAP_SURFACE_SAMPLE_COUNT``: Whether the driver
   supports pipe_surface overrides of resource nr_samples.
 If set, will enable :ext:`GL_EXT_multisampled_render_to_texture`.
+* ``PIPE_CAP_AVOID_SURFACE_SAMPLE_COUNT``: Whether the driver is buggy when pipe_surface overrides resource nr_samples -- used for a freedreno workaround where we want EXT_msrtt for webgl, but the impl is incomplete so we can't support all of GLES3.
 * ``PIPE_CAP_IMAGE_ATOMIC_FLOAT_ADD``: Atomic floating point adds are supported on images, buffers, and shared memory.
 * ``PIPE_CAP_GLSL_TESS_LEVELS_AS_INPUTS``: True if the driver wants TESSINNER and TESSOUTER to be inputs (rather than system values) for tessellation evaluation shaders.